DistrictDataLabs/yellowbrick/docs/quickstart.rst

 .. image:: images/quickstart/bikeshare_rank2d.png

-This figure shows us the pearson correlation between pairs of features such that each cell in the grid represents two features identified in order on the x and y axes and whose color displays the magnitude of teh correlation.
-A Pearson correlation of 1.0 means that there is a strong positive, linear relationship between the pairs of variables and a value of -1.0 indicates a strong negative, linear relationship (a value of zero inidcates no relationship).
+This figure shows us the Pearson correlation between pairs of features such that each cell in the grid represents two features identified in order on the x and y axes and whose color displays the magnitude of the correlation.
+A Pearson correlation of 1.0 means that there is a strong positive, linear relationship between the pairs of variables and a value of -1.0 indicates a strong negative, linear relationship (a value of zero indicates no relationship).
 Therefore we are looking for dark red and dark blue boxes to identify further.

 In this chart we see that features 7 (temperature) and feature 9 (feelslike) have a strong correlation and also that feature 0 (season) has a strong correlation with feature 1 (month).
-This seems to make sense, the temperature it feels like depends on the current temperature and other airquality factors, and the season of the year is described by the month!
+This seems to make sense; the apparent temperature we feel outside depends on the actual temperature and other airquality factors, and the season of the year is described by the month!
 To dive in deeper, we can use the `JointPlotVisualizer <http://www.scikit-yb.org/en/latest/api/yellowbrick.features.html#module-yellowbrick.features.jointplot>`_ to inspect those relationships.

 .. code-block:: python